Free Consultation

 Posted By:

 Nationwide, the number of road assaults against bicyclists has skyrocketed.
 The quickly growing popularity of cycling as a healthful and cheap alternative to motor commuting has led to some hard feelings between drivers and cyclists.
 Generally, these “meeting” are limited to some harsh words, horns and a few hand gestures.
 However, in some instances there can be physical violence.
 In Chicago, as in other urban areas, the level of bicyclists taking to the city streets has doubled in the last 7 years, leading to a new class of rapidly growing plaintiffs in personal injury lawsuits with the bicyclist as an assault victim.
-Grazian and Volpe has received an increasing number of calls from cyclists who have suffered serious personal injury due to criminal activity from a motorist or, more rarely, from a pedestrian.
+Grazian and Volpe (now Lloyd Miller Law) has received an increasing number of calls from cyclists who have suffered serious personal injury due to criminal activity from a motorist or, more rarely, from a pedestrian.

 The most recent case involved a woman cycling home from work on Damen Avenue on the north side of Chicago.
 A passenger in a Ford Bronco traveling in the same direction grabbed the strap on her backpack, dragging her for approximately 15 feet before speeding up and letting go, causing her to careen into a bank of parked cars.
 The victim sustained a traumatic brain injury, broken collarbone and wrist.
 The Bronco took off and the woman was taken to the hospital by ambulance, where a police report was taken.
 Fortunately, city cameras documented the whole incident and the victim was able to press criminal charges as well as make a